2i2c-org/2i2c-org.github.io/content/posts/2022/2021-review-services/index.md

 **A university-wide hub for the University of Toronto.** This hub is used in a variety of classes throughout the university, and is made freely available to anyone with a UofT account.
 We hope to repeat this model for other university-wide communities, and have learned a lot about the challenges of working with particularly large educational communities.

-**Several hubs for community colleges across California.** In partnership with UC Berkeley and CloudBank, we've run a hub for nearly a dozen small community colleges teaching the [Data 8 curriculum](https://data8.org) for their students.
+**Several hubs for community colleges across California.** In partnership with UC Berkeley and CloudBank, we've run several hubs for nearly a dozen small community colleges teaching the [Data 8 curriculum](http://data8.org) for their students.
 These hubs are lightweight and offer standardized environments for their students to use, in order to lower the cost of deploying and maintaining the hubs over time.

 ### What we learned